 • Go dancing or take dance lessons.
 I’m trying to talk my husband into this.
 We are not dancers by any stretch of the imagination!

 • Go for a bike ride.
 Ride around the neighborhood in the evening, or load up the bikes and head to a nearby trail.

 • Do a zipline adventure.
-(Check Living Social or similar sites for a coupon.)
+For me, this qualifies for “getting out of your comfort zone!
+Again, check Living Social or similar sites for deals and coupons.

 • Play Ultimate Frisbee at a local park.
 Or just toss around a regular Frisbee.

 • Tackle the climbing wall at a gym or park.